vyxyl/runelite-item-share/README.md

 This plugin gives players the ability to share items in their `Equipment`, `Inventory`, `Bank`, and `GIM Storage` within their invite-only group of players

+## Feature Requests or Reporting a bug
+If you have a feature request or have experienced any bugs, please [create an issue](https://github.com/vyxyl/item-share/issues/new) and add all necessary details

 ## Using the Plugin

 ### Installation